ecadlabs/taquito/docs/batch-api.md

 ## What are the limitations?

-The limitations of batched operations are within the limitations of single operations, for example, the number of operations batched together is limited by the gas limit of the Tezos blockchain.
+The limitations of batched operations are within the limitations of single operations.
+For example, the number of operations batched together is limited by the gas limit of the Tezos blockchain.
 In addition to that, batched operations can only be signed by a single account.

 ## References